Sydir Vorobkevych

-Sydir Vorobkevych (Сидір Іванович Воробкевич, Isidor Vorobchievici; 1836–1903) was a Ukrainian composer, writer, Eastern Orthodox priest, teacher, artist, and newspaper editor of Bukovina.
-He used following pen-names: Danylo Mlaka, Demko Makoviychuk, Morozenko, Semen Khrin, Isydor Vorobkevych, S.Volokh, and others.
-He wrote in Ukrainian, German and Romanian.
+Sydir Ivanovych Vorobkevych (Сидір Іванович Воробкевич, Isidor Vorobchievici; 17 May 1836 – 31 September 1903), (Note: Old Style dates 5 May 1836 – 31 September 1903) was a Ukrainian composer, writer, Eastern Orthodox priest, teacher, and artist.
+During his career he was the editor of the Austrian newspaper Bukovyna.

-Biography
+Early life and education

-Sydir Vorobkevych was born 18 May 1836 in Chernivtsi to a family of Orthodox priests and theologians.
-His brother was Ukrainian poet Hryhoriy Vorobkevych.
+Sydir Ivanovych Vorobkevych was born on 17 May 1836 (O.S.) in Chernivtsi (now in western Ukraine).
+His family were traditionally Orthodox priests and theologians.
+His brother was the Ukrainian poet Hryhoriy Vorobkevych.

 Vorobkevych's mother, Elizabeta Corlătean, was an ethnic Romanian, being the daughter of the Protopope of Câmpulung Moldovenesc.

-Vorobkevych's paternal great-grandfather, Skalsky Mlaka de Orobko, ran away from Lithuania, and his grandfather changed his name from Orobko to Vorobkevych.
-He later used part of the former name as part of his pseudonym Danilo Mlaka.
-His mother died early in 1840, and his father Ivan worked in the Chernivtsi Lyceum as a professor of religion and philosophy.
-His father died in 1845 and Sydir along with his brother Hryhoriy were left orphans.
-They went to live with their grandfather, Mykhailo Vorobkevych, the Protopope of Kitsman.
+Sydir's paternal great-grandfather, Skalsky Mlaka de Orobko, ran away from Lithuania, and his grandfather changed his name from Orobko to Vorobkevych.
+He later used part of the former name as part of one of his pen-names, Danilo Mlaka.
+His mother died in 1840, and his father Ivan worked in the Chernivtsi Lyceum as a professor of religion and philosophy.
+After father died in 1845. the 9-year-old Sydir, along with his brother Hryhoriy, were left as orphans.
+They were then brought up by their grandfather, Mykhailo Vorobkevych, the Protopope of Kitsman.